- By Category

-We also host a pool of classroom aides who volunteer to help out our School Partnership teachers.
-These may be students, people making a transition from school to career or between careers, or others who have flexibility in their daytime schedules and the desire to give that time generously to help bring arts and fine crafts to schoolchildren.
+We also hire classroom aides to assist our School Partnership teachers.
+These may be people who want to eventually become art teachers, students, people making a transition from school to career or between careers, or others who have flexibility in their daytime schedules and the desire to give that time to help bring arts and fine crafts to schoolchildren.

-If you would like to volunteer as a classroom aide, please send a resume and a cover note telling us something about your skills and your reasons for being interested in the position.
+If you would like to work as a classroom aide, please send a resume and a cover note telling us something about your skills and your reasons for being interested in the position.